 I live and work in Sydney but can and do travel anywhere for my vocation.
 I would like to think I have been positively influenced by Werner Bischof for his quiet humanistic vision, Jane Bown for her minimalist approach to technology, Eve Arnold for her compassion and Peter Dombrovskis for his pristine imagery.
 After visiting Auschwitz I came across Michael Kenna whose work has helped me understand how buildings can have mood.

 (I avoid formality and artificial lighting believing these things draw far too much attention to the process of photographing people.
 I have no qualms about making buildings endure long exposures with a tripod.)

 I use Nikon cameras and process my images (RAW only) using DXO.
 I print with an Epson 4800.
-My computer is a Mac and my screen is an Eizo.
+My computer is a Mac and my screen is an Eizo.”

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: